pogodevorg/assets/README.md

 * [Credits](#credits)

 ## What is it?
-`assets` is an open source repository where we (@PogoDev) keep all our reference material that is used across our different sites.
+`assets` is an open source repository where we (@PogoDev) keep all our reference and public media material that is used across our different sites and projects.

 ## Installation
     git clone https://github.com/pogodevorg/assets.git